SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 With their hysterical opposition to the  Black Lives Matter movement, cops sometimes like to counter that "Blue Lives Matter", meaning they think _they're_ the real victims here.
-As a great many of them, for inscrutable reasons, also hew to a few bits of Irish culture, it was inevitable that they would try to translate that into Irish Gaelic.
+As a great many of them, for largely inscrutable reasons, also hew to a few bits of Irish culture, it was inevitable that they would try to translate that into Irish Gaelic.
 An example of this "wit" is shown on the back of the shirt worn by this poor unfortunate.